 '"How about if I just call you a bitch instead?" asked Noah.
 "Is that better?"'

-Too Dumb to Live: It's only a conjecture on Pennington's part, but apparently, when the Arcadian parliament is surrounded by the resistance army with no way out, they break into Grodus' office and steal one his summoning books, and then attempt to use a spell to call for aid, despite having no experience or training whatsoever in such matters.
-Pennington says that what likely happened was a cross between Hellraiser and Darwin Awards, something that General White finds difficult to picture, and it results in the Court of Pandemonium being summoned.
+- Too Dumb to Live: It's only a conjecture on Pennington's part, but apparently, when the Arcadian parliament is surrounded by the resistance army with no way out, they break into Grodus' office and steal one his summoning books, and then attempt to use a spell to call for aid, despite having no experience or training whatsoever in such matters.
+Pennington says that what likely happened was a cross between Hellraiser and Darwin Award, something that General White finds difficult to picture, and it results in the Court of Pandemonium being summoned.

-Took a Level in Badass: Fran uses a Beast-Type Synchro Monster called Garnecia Earthshaker, which is based on an old, outdated, and by today's standards, worthless Level 7 monster called Garnecia Elefantis.
+- Took a Level in Badass: Fran uses a Beast-Type Synchro Monster called Garnecia Earthshaker, which is based on an old, outdated, and by today's standards, worthless Level 7 monster called Garnecia Elefantis.
 The new version is actually quite lethal.

-Jackson uses a similar card in his rematch with Fran, Grandstone Dragon, an Xyz version of Stone Dragon, which again, is far more useful than the original.
+- Jackson uses a similar card in his rematch with Fran, Grandstone Dragon, an Xyz version of Stone Dragon, which again, is far more useful than the original.

-Tournament Arc: The basic premise of the fic, although later on it's revealed there is more to it than it seems.
+- Tournament Arc: The basic premise of the fic, although later on it's revealed there is more to it than it seems.

-Trash the Set: A non live-action version.
+- Trash the Set: A non live-action version.
 In Redux, when the Queen summons Exor the Sword-ship during her duel with Andy.
 A good portion of the palace (mainly the throne room), gets wrecked the moment it arrives.

-Truly Single Parent: Francesca's ancestor, who remained chaste all her life, conceived a child via a ritual that some maidens who tame unicorns are able to do (the reason she was able to actually have an heir).
+- Truly Single Parent: Francesca's ancestor, who remained chaste all her life, conceived a child via a ritual that some maidens who tame unicorns are able to do (the reason she was able to actually have an heir).

-Up to Eleven: In his second duel with Stan, the Witty Phantom's Life Points become higher than those of any duelist in the anime (more than seven times that of Charlie McCoy's record) and he summons a monster whose ATK becomes higher than any monster summoned in the anime, unless you count ones that achieved an infinite ATK, like Obelisk the Tormentor or the Divine Serpent.
+- Up to 11: In his second duel with Stan, the Witty Phantom's Life Points become higher than those of any duelist in the anime (more than seven times that of Charlie McCoy's record) and he summons a monster whose ATK becomes higher than any monster summoned in the anime, unless you count ones that achieved an infinite ATK, like Obelisk the Tormentor or the Divine Serpent.
 (He still loses.)

-Unholy Matrimony: The Queen's relationship with Lyrius seemed to be this way, at least in part.
+- Unholy Matrimony: The Queen's relationship with Lyrius seemed to be this way, at least in part.
 His story is told more completely in 7th Librarian's fanfic Shadowchaser's Twice-Told Tales.

-Unobtainium: The notes aquire from Smithy mention something called "amandite", which needed to keep his most powerful creations from rejecting permaneny spells, and keep and Dark Cards based on them from being one-use items.
+- Unobtainium: The notes aquire from Smithy mention something called "amandite", which needed to keep his most powerful creations from rejecting permaneny spells, and keep and Dark Cards based on them from being one-use items.
 Neither Magical Scientist or the Shadow Queen knows what amandite is; Magical Scientist figures that it's something only found on Smithy's homeworld.

-Vice City: Best describes Madripoor, Raven's home.
+- Vice City: Best describes Madripoor, Raven's home.
 A small municipality that was originally settled by bloodthirsty pirates, it's entire government is corrupt, and unlike Arcadia, make no effort to hide how they oppress the citizens.
 The Queen is an unofficial ally who supplies them with magical support and fundings, which is the likely reason they can survive being on the embargo list of nearly every modernized nation.